thdud7/VTC-traffic-generator/README.md

 Free source VTC videos: `/zfs/pharos/pcaps/vtc/source_videos/`

 #### Audio source generation
-**TBD** - generate speech audio files from text to speech package reading generated natural language (GPT-2).
-Must have natural cadence and pauses for n-way communication.
-Create sentence library with male and female voices.
-Stream audio into loopback device, looping as necessary.
-Audio must be cut by issuing new streaming commands while pausing to avoid stealing VTC focus.

 Audio source generation is broken down into 2 phases: text generation and speech synthesis.
 These phases can be done _a priori_, storing audio files on disk for quick retrieval by the dialogue orchestration engine.

 ##### Text Generation